sirumallasrinivas/springboot-awscicd/README.md

-Deploy SpringBoot Application on AWS using CICD concepts.
+Deploy SpringBoot Application on AWS using CI/CD concepts.